 Inspired by President Bush's vision and committed to its mission, the Bush School offers a comprehensive educational experience designed to cultivate professionalism and principle in public service.
 All academic programs integrate three components - a carefully-designed curriculum, experiential learning, and self-study - each of which reinforces and contributes to the others.

 Second, the Bush School recognizes the vital importance of the research conducted by its faculty and research institutes.
 In addition to contributions to the broader discipline of public affairs and public administration, our research also significantly enhances Bush School students' educational experience.
 For example, through the Capstone courses, every Bush School student has the opportunity to work with a team on a real-world project for a real-world client, guided by knowledgeable faculty members.
 These clients range from local nonprofits to state and federal agencies and international organizations.
-The School is also home to the Institute for Science, Technology, and Public Policy and the Scowcroft Institute of International Affairs, which conduct cutting-edge research on issues of public policy and world affairs.
+The School is also home to the Institute for Science, Technology, and Public Policy, the Mosbacher Institute for Trade, Economics, and Public Policy, and the Scowcroft Institute of International Affairs, which conduct cutting-edge research on issues of public policy and world affairs.